The green party has announced their intent to bring the matter into the parliament to be voted on for the first time1.

 A general speed limit would of course increase travel times, and on long distances noticeably so.
 Still, the average speed decreases less than one would expect: The study mentioned above recorded a change from an average car speed 142 km/h on a six-lane unlimited freeway to 132 km/h.
 Still, this is to be factored in.

-I think this one doesn’t need any further explaining.
+I don’t think this one needs any further explaining.

 The most prominent argument against a general limit includes the previous ones in a way: it’s that of freedom.
 As a libertarian, I’m sensitive to questions of restrictions on freedom.
 But the thing is:

 Fast driving on public streets is not a personal or civil liberty.

 It’s the difference between outlawing running around naked in your home, that would definitely be against personal freedom, and outlawing running around naked at a bus stop.
 That last one is already outlawed – and rightly so.

 You can always go to a private racetrack and drive there as fast and even as dangerously as you want.
 But public streets are, as the name suggests, public.
 The state has the right, and the duty, to regulate their usage so it’s fair and safe to everyone.
 All other traffic rules are examples of that.
 Or would you say that a stop sign impedes your liberty?
 Even in a libertarian society, where streets would be privately or cooperatively operated without a state, the same thing would apply.

 That of course doesn’t mean the pros shouldn’t be weighed against the lost time and fun, but please don’t try to make this a question of liberty or civil rights.
 It’s not.